yashTonger/MERN-project/README.md

 # MERN-project
-making a project to get better at MERN concept
+making a project to get better at MERN concept.